group with the mountain bikes ready for the malaga pass

 Briefing

-The Inca Jungle Trek to Machu Picchu is one of the most original trails you can do to reach the Inca city.
+The Inca Jungle Trek Machu Picchu is one of the most original routes you can do to get to Machu Picchu.
 Disconnect spending 4 days between mountains, valleys and rivers, combining hiking and downhill mountain biking.
-Unlike the other routes, at night you will stay in hostels located at lower altitudes instead of in campsites.
+Unlike the others that reach the Inca city, at night you will stay in hostels located at lower altitudes instead of in campsites.

 Tour details